The Ultimate Siem Reap Budget Travel Guide

 Address: Krong Siem Reap, Cambodia

-Dorm Point is an excellent place to stay is you’re looking to save money.
-For about $2, you not only get a place to spend the night, but free Wi-Fi, free packing, air conditioning and a restaurant.
+Dorm Point is an excellent place to stay if you’re looking to save money.
+For about $2, you not only get a place to spend the night but free Wi-Fi, free parking, air conditioning, and breakfast at their restaurant.
 There’s airport transportation nearby too.